LittleKidogo/software-apprentice-syllabus/systems_software_engineer/README.md

 1. Introduction to projects, linking this up to version control i.e issues, branches, pull requests, reviewing, merging, rebasing
 2. Putting Version Control to use
 3. Introduction to peer work and review
-4. Introduction to paragraphs an pages of code
+4. Introduction to paragraphs and pages of code

 ### Reading Material
 1. Chapters 3 - 6 of the Elixir programming book